Pharmacotherapy

 In the Alcohol and Other Drug Treatment Services National Minimum Data Set (AODTS NMDS), only episodes where pharmacotherapy was either an additional treatment, or where it was the main treatment with an additional treatment provided, are included.
 Episodes where pharmacotherapy was the main treatment only and no additional treatment was provided are excluded.
 Pharmacotherapy is only available to people receiving treatment for their own drug use.
 As most pharmacotherapy services are outside the scope of the AODTS NMDS, the data presented here are a substantial under‑representation.

-More information on opioid pharmacotherapy in Australia is available from the AIHW’s National Opioid Pharmacotherapy Statistics (NOPSAD).
-The latest data from the National Opioid Pharmacotherapy Statistics indicate that on a snapshot day in 2023, around 53,300 people received pharmacotherapy for opioid dependence (AIHW 2024).
+More information on opioid pharmacotherapy treatment provided in Australia is presented in the National Opioid Pharmacotherapy Statistics Annual Data report (NOPSAD).
+The latest data from the National Opioid Pharmacotherapy Statistics indicate that on a snapshot day in 2024, around 53,300 people received pharmacotherapy for opioid dependence (AIHW 2025).

 Client profile

-- Seven in 10 (70%) people receiving treatment for their own alcohol or drug use were male.
+• Almost 7 in 10 (68%) people receiving treatment for their own alcohol or drug use were male.

 Treatment profile